rudibakaal/Diagnosing-Inflammatory-Disease-with-Machine-Learning/README.md

 # Diagnosing-Inflammatory-Disease-with-Machine-Learning

 ## Motivation
-Multivariate binary classification algorithm for diagnosing the presence of cystitis based on medical data.
+A multivariate binary classification algorithm for diagnosing the presence of cystitis based on medical data.

 The data was created by a medical expert as a data set to test the expert system, which will perform the presumptive diagnosis of two diseases of the urinary system.[1].